telerik/fiddler-everywhere-docs/knowledge-base/how-to-view-web-session-summary.md

 An auto-generated identification number for the currently listed sessions.

-### Result

-Indicates the HTTP status codes of the response.
-A server issues the status codes in response to a client's request in the form of a three-digit number.
-The first digit of the status code specifies one of five standard classes of responses.

-- __1xx__ informational response&mdash;The request was received, a continuing process.
-- __2xx__ successful&mdash;The request was successfully received, understood, and accepted.
-- __3xx__ redirection&mdash;Further action needs to be taken to complete the request.
-- __4xx__ client error&mdash;The request contains bad syntax or cannot be fulfilled.
-- __5xx__ server error&mdash;The server failed to fulfill a valid request.

-The full list of all response status code is available in the [HTTP/1.1 status code definition article](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).

 ### Protocol

 Indicates the used protocol, which can be __HTTP__ (Hypertext Transfer Protocol) or __HTTPS__ (secure HTTP).
 The __HTTPS__ is HTTP but with an added secure layer, which is usually TLS (or SSL).
 The secure layer encrypts the standard HTTP requests and responses, making them far more reliable than the plain-text HTTP.

 Fiddler can decode the encrypted content, but you have to install a trust root certificate to enable this scenario.
-Once you install it and the HTTPS capturing is enabled, Fiddler is effectively a "man-in-the-middle" and can decode encrypted sessions by switching on the __Decode__ button.
+Once you install it and the HTTPS capturing is enabled, Fiddler is effectively a "man-in-the-middle" and can decode encrypted sessions by toggling  **Click to show decoded body / Click to show origina body** button.

 ### Host